benroberts999/ampsci/doc/tutorial_advanced.md

 The most important output is the `Basis/core:` output - this tells us how orthogonal the generated basis is to the Hartree-Fock core.
 The MBPT formalism relies on the orthogonality here, so it's important to check.
 If the results are not good enough (the code will warn you with `**`), try increasing `rmax` and/or `number`.

-In this case, the worst normality occured for the 3s state, where the inner-product of the finite-difference (Hartree Fock) $3s$ state and the corresponding basis $3s$ state was different from 1 by parts in $10^6$.
+In this case, the worst normality occurred for the 3s state, where the inner-product of the finite-difference (Hartree Fock) $3s$ state and the corresponding basis $3s$ state was different from 1 by parts in $10^6$.
 The worst energy comparison was for $5s$ state (parts in $10^5$), and the worst orthogonality comparison was for the $3s$ finite-difference Hartree-Fock state, and the $22s$ basis state, which were orthogonal to parts in $10^4$.

 ### Spectrum <a name="spectrum"></a>